MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Conclusion

 The concept of \gls{milac} has recently emerged to enable gigantic \gls{mimo} by performing signal processing and beamforming entirely in the analog domain via multiport microwave networks.
 However, previous work has explored \gls{milac} architectures, denoted as fully-connected \glspl{milac}, which include tunable impedance components interconnecting all \gls{milac} ports to each other.
 Hence, their circuit complexity, measured in terms of the number of required impedance components, scales quadratically with the number of antennas, limiting their practicality.
 In this paper, we address this scalability issue by proposing a graph theoretical model of \gls{milac} that allows us to explore lower-complexity \gls{milac} architectures.
 We model a \gls{milac} as a graph, whose vertices represent the \gls{milac} ports and edges represent the presence of impedance components interconnecting the ports.
 Through this graph theoretical model, we characterize a family of \gls{milac} architectures, denoted as stem-connected \glspl{milac}, which maintains the capacity-achieving property of fully-connected \glspl{milac}, while significantly reducing the circuit complexity.
 To show that stem-connected \glspl{milac} are capacity-achieving, we optimize them through a closed-form solution that is proven to globally maximize the achievable rate for any channel realization, i.e., to reach the capacity.
 Simulation results support our theoretical analysis and demonstrate that stem-connected \glspl{milac} can achieve the same capacity as fully-connected \glspl{milac}, which corresponds to the capacity achievable with a fully-digital \gls{mimo} system with the same number of streams.
 At the same time, stem-connected \glspl{milac} are characterized by a circuit complexity scaling linearly with the number of antennas, rather than quadratically, making them a practical and scalable solution to enable high-performance gigantic \gls{mimo} systems.

 In this study, we have proposed low-complexity \gls{milac} architectures that are proven to achieve capacity in point-to-point \gls{mimo} systems, and we have developed an algorithm to globally optimize them.
-A promising direction for future research is to investigate whether the proposed \gls{milac} architectures remain optimal in multi-user communication systems, and to develop optimization strategies for such scenarios.
+We identify several interesting future research directions, both theoretical and practical.
+A promising theoretical direction is to investigate whether the proposed \gls{milac} architectures remain optimal in multi-user communication systems, and to develop optimization strategies for such scenarios.
+Since we have proved that $Q=2N_S-1$ is a sufficient condition for a stem-connected \gls{milac} to be capacity achieving, it would be also interesting to prove that this condition is also necessary, or alternatively, to design capacity-achieving architectures with even lower circuit complexity.
+Additional directions could include the development of more realistic models for \gls{milac}, e.g., accounting for lossy \gls{rf} components and for components whose values are restricted to a limited range.
+The optimal \gls{milac} architectures and their optimization under such non-ideal conditions could be investigated.
+Finally, future research should explore the prototyping of a small-scale, stem-connected \gls{milac}, to demonstrate its practical benefits.
+Implementation challenges include: \textit{i)} ensuring an accurate tuning of the admittance components to the target values, \textit{ii)} mitigating parasitic effects and mutual coupling among closely spaced interconnections, and \textit{iii)} preserving component linearity and stability across different frequencies, particularly important in wideband communications.